 Brazil’s history of immigration and its range of exotic fruits make it a great place to eat with kids, who love the seemingly endless variety of tropical juices to try, the seafood in the beachside resorts and the good-quality cuisine in the cities.
 No family holiday is complete without sampling some of the treats beloved of Brazilians with their famed sweet tooth.

 Brazil’s size and proximity to the equator mean there’s rarely a time that's not good for a family holiday here.
 Even in the southern hemisphere, winter temperatures in Rio de Janeiro are pleasant (usually good enough for a visit to the beach).

-Avoid peak times – New Year’s Eve and Carnival – which can be very expensive.
+Avoid peak times – New Year’s Eve and Carnival – if you're on a tighter budget.

-Costs will vary according to the scale of your family holiday in Brazil, but you should budget around £1,000pp, above the cost of flights.
+Costs will vary according to the scale of your family holiday in Brazil and the kind of accommodation you choose, but in general budget around £1,000pp for a two-week trip, above the cost of flights.

 Competition of the weekEnter now for your chance to win a 7-night family holiday for up to 6 people with Eurocamp.

 Flying time11.5hrs All flight times are based on flights from UK London airports, to the capital or nearest destination airport.